Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Discussion

 \section{Discussion}

-In this paper we have reported some progress in the description of the transition between spike-like and localized patterned states in systems of reaction diffusion equations.
-That the scenario have been observed in three separate examples, suggest that this is a {\em generic} situation.
+In this paper we have reported progress in the description of the transition between spike-like and localized patterned states in systems of reaction diffusion equations.
+That the scenario have been observed in two separate examples, suggest that this is a {\em generic} situation.

-The key we have found to understanding the transition in all these examples is that, in a two-parameter space, the localized-structures region is bisected by a line corresponding to the codimension-one Belyakov-Devaney transition.
+The key we have found to understanding the transition in both examples is that, in a two-parameter space, the localized-structure region is bisected by a line corresponding to the codimension-one Belyakov-Devaney transition.
 To that end we provided a partial unfolding of the codimension-two degeneracy where a fold of a primary homoclinic orbit coincides with the Belyakov-Devaney transition.
+By introducing two parameters, $\eps$ controlling the linearization and $\nu$ controlling the primary homoclinic fold, we find the asymptotic scalings of how all subsidiary multi-pulse orbits are destroyed in a neighborhood in parameter space.

+Our main contribution has been to find approximate expressions for the local and global Poincar\'{e} maps in a neigborhood of the degenerate homoclinic orbit we study.
+This is particularly challenging because of the lack of a closed form analytical expression for the local map, and because of the need to unfold the quadratic tangency in the global map in a generic way.
+We are unaware of any previous work that has attempted to unfold such a codimension-two singularity.

-By introducing two parameters, $\eps$ controlling the linearisation and $\nu$ controlling the primary homoclinic fold, we find the asymptotic scalings of how all subsidiary multi-pulse orbits are destroyed in a neighborhood in parameter space.
-In particular we find, according to \eqref{eq:bimfold} that the $\nu$-values of the folds of all the subsidiary orbits become exponentially close to that of the primary orbit as $\eps \to 0$.
-This prediction from the analysis, and the prediction \eqref{eq:pred1} on the rate of separation multi-pulses as $\eps \to 0$ for $\nu<0$, were tested against two of our examples and found to be consistent.
-There are however, numerical difficulties in computing multi-pulse orbits close to the codimension-two point, because the two pulses separate to $t=\infty$ with accelerating speed as $\eps\to 0$.
-Alternatively in this limit a two-pulse orbit with {\em any} sufficiently large separation between the pulses will be an equilibrium solution to the partial differential equation up to exponentially small error, so that computation of the true separation becomes a highly delicate problem.
-Such sensitivity has also been report elsewhere in this context, see e.g.~\cite{Oldeman,yuvalss}.
+The main results of the analysis are summarized qualitatively in Fig.~\ref{fig:epsnu}.
+In particular, according to \eqref{eq:bimfold}, we find that the $\nu$-values of the folds of all the subsidiary orbits become exponentially close to that of the primary orbit as $\eps \to 0$.
+This prediction from the analysis, and the prediction \eqref{eq:pred1} on the rate of separation multi-pulses as $\eps \to 0$ for $\nu<0$, were tested against two example systems and found to be consistent.
+Precise quantitative verification is problematic though due to inherent numerical difficulties in computing multi-pulse orbits close to the codimension-two point, as has been report elsewhere in this contex (see e.g.~\cite{Oldeman,yuvalss}).
+Perhaps computation using arbitrary precision arithmetic might resolve this problem, but that is beyond the scope of the present work.

 We should also point out that what we have found is not the only way that a homoclinic snake can become more complex than the simple picture in Figure.~\ref{fig:double_snake}.
 A number of generic possibilities of the structure of homoclinic curves within the pinning region are analyzed in \cite{Makrides}.
 In essence what we have analyzed is a situation in which the left-hand fold of the snake in Figure.~\ref{fig:double_snake} crashes into another bifurcation.
 Another possibility is that the right-hand fold of the snake should approach the parameter value of the Turing bifurcation, which has been seen in a number of systems and also leads to $C$-shaped isolas.
 In contrast though all homoclinic orbits grow algebraic rather than exponential tails in this limit, rather than multi-pulses disappearing to infinity.
 Another possibility is that the left-hand folds of the snake coincide with a fold of the primary pattern forming periodic orbit.
 This situation was analyzed in \cite{ChampWagen} and leads to $S$-shaped isolas in which compound small and large pulses form {\em defect mediated snaking} \cite{Defect}.